Hacker News

 In addition you need to make quarterly payments for the estimated tax.

 If you haven't done so yet.
 To fix your situation you can file an amended return.
+A CPA can do it for you... given your income, you should be able to afford it.

 As your income grows so it does the likeliness of being audited.